markcaudill/haproxy-autoscale/README.md

 (Above are for version 0.4.1 and before)

-* v0.5.0 - Add --safe-mode: exit on aws exception, and no reload when security group is empty Redirect log to stdout so you can pipe it to other programs;
+* version 0.5.0 - Add --safe-mode: exit on aws exception, and no reload when security group is empty Redirect log to stdout so you can pipe it to other programs;
                   Add timestamp for logging.